INFRAFRONTIER / IMPC Stakeholder Meeting 2018

 Holger Prokisch, Helmholtz Zentrum München: Understand genetic variations in rare disorders leading to mitochondria-related disease

-Steve Brown, MRC Harwell, IMPC Scientific Chair: The International Mouse Phenotyping Consortium (IMPC) and Rare Diseases - comprehensive phenotyping of the mouse genome
+Steve Brown, MRC Harwell, IMPC Scientific Chair: The IMPC and Rare Diseases - A comprehensive catalogue of gene function for the mouse genome

 Melissa Haendel, Oregon Health & Science University: Monarch Initiative - Facilitate identification of animal models of human disease through phenotypic similarity